glimmercharger/glimmercharger/README.md

 No.1 Scripter at AA Corp and Ben's LTD

-developer for Primovia and District
+Developer for Primovia and District

 Follow my instagram (I guess)

+# What i'm Developing Now

+Primovia And District Roblox Game as Head Scripter

+Working At Ben's LTD on the Dev team

+E School in Roblox as The CEO and Head Teacher

 <!--
 **glimmercharger/glimmercharger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.